-How To Fix Brassy Undertones In Your Hair (Hair Color Wheel Trick)
+How To Get Yellow Undertones Out Of Blonde Hair (Hair Color Wheel Trick)

 In this post, we may use links to the products we find helpful or cute.

 We think it is safe to say that every woman has had at least one trip to the salon end in disaster.
 Maybe you envisioned a beautiful, icy blonde ala Daenerys from Game of Thrones, but instead ended up with hair that looked like corn husks.
 Or possibly you wanted a warm, chocolatey brown, yet somehow ended up with a brassy-toned mop.
 The bottom line, it happens, and when it does it is frustrating, shocking, and it is only a matter of time before the panic sets in.